dindinet/kaldi-hugo-cms/site/content/_index.md

     your whole body.
 At the end you will feel the same as if you had completed a yoga class.
 All the benefits without the effort.
 intro:
-  heading: You Can Benefit from Thai Yoga Massage
+  heading: Everyone Can Benefit from Thai Yoga Massage
   text: >-
     Thai Yoga Massage has a long history and only requires the human touch of your practitioner and a willingness to put your trust in their skill and